JasXSL/VibHub-WoW/README.md

 # Install

-1. Download the pre-built VibHubWow_0_x.7z zip file from this repository.
+1. [Download a pre-built zip file from releases](https://github.com/JasXSL/VibHub-WoW/releases).
 Unzip it somewhere on your drive.
 2. Run VibHubWow.exe

 # Connect VibHub to WoW via Weakauras 2